ErpNetDocs/info/features/logistics/logistic-units.md

 @@name's gives you full support for logistic units.

-This feature finds wide use in Warehouse Management System of @@name, as well as other subsystems and functionalities.
+This feature finds wide use in the Warehouse Management System of @@name, as well as other subsystems and functionalities.